 The client had already installed pumps and pipes to drain the garden into the adjoining stream.
 The original plan was for us to simply redesign the border shapes and planting, with some relatively minor changes to the structure of the garden and the hard landscaping.

-However, the excessive rainfall just before and after Christmas caused a dramatic change of plan as the entire garden and garage floor was totally submerged under 150-200mm of water.
+However, a period of excessive rainfall caused a dramatic change of plan as the entire garden and garage floor was totally submerged under 150-200mm of water.
 Our client had to make frantic efforts to prevent water entering the house.
-Fortunately the stream itself did not breach its banks (although it was mighty close) – the flooding was due to the sheer volume of surface water run-off, over a relatively short period of time.
+Fortunately the stream itself did not breach its banks (although it was very close) – the flooding was due to the sheer volume of surface water run-off, over a relatively short period of time.

-The client is now in discussion with the various public authorities to shore up the banks of the stream.
-Meanwhile, we are working with the client to devise a long term drainage solution for the garden, embedded within an attractive overall garden design.
+The client talked to various public authorities about shoring up the banks of the stream.
+Meanwhile, we worked with the client to devise a long term drainage solution for the garden, embedded within an attractive overall garden design.

-Our solution will incorporate new low retaining walls, drainage pipes, and the gentle re-grading of some parts of the garden.
-Crucially, the design will include a wide, sweeping gravel path to a new raised sun terrace, acting as a vital catchment area and drainage system route through the garden.
-Clever positioning of this gravel path will allow us to hide a large pumping station/chamber and some heavy duty wide draingage paths underneath.
+Our solution incorporates new low retaining walls, drainage pipes, and the gentle re-grading of some parts of the garden.
+Crucially, the design includes a wide, sweeping gravel path to a new raised sun terrace, acting as a vital catchment area and drainage system route through the garden.
+Clever positioning of the gravel path allowed us to hide a mini sewage pumping station and some heavy duty wide draingage paths underneath it.
+The rain is then pumped off to the side of the garden, under the new raised patio, and from there is fed out into the little stream that runs along the side of the garden.